MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 5. Select **Save**.

 >[!Note]
->Changes to these settings can take up to an hour to apply.
+>Changes to these settings will apply after one hour.

 ## Related topics